 Performing a thorough audit upfront will better prepare you to secure your infrastructure and respond to attacks.

 A cyber attack can hit anytime, so you should take action now to make sure your data stays protected.
 On average, it takes companies 197 days to detect a data breach (IBM).
 In that time, you could lose valuable data that may be impossible to recover.

 Don’t become a statistic.
 Take action now, and you will never have to worry about data loss again.

 Begin by creating a formal company policy that lays out backup and recovery procedures.
 Make sure your employees are trained in backup and recovery procedures.

 Scheduling automatic backups through the cloud is one of the easiest and fastest ways to ensure that your data is secure, without requiring action on your part or causing you downtime.
 You can easily secure your backups through encryption and password protection.
-Data backup will leave you with a plan B in the case of a breach, saving you time and money in the long run.
+Data backup will leave you with a plan B in the case of a breach or a disaster, saving you time and money in the long run.

 Firewall, Antivirus, and Virtual Private Networks

 Not all cyber attacks target your data; some seek to infect your devices instead.

 Antivirus offers protection from spyware, ransomware, viruses, and spam.
 The software recognizes and detects malicious behavior, effectively preventing malware from entering your computer.
 Protect your devices from infection by installing and regularly updating your antivirus.

 In addition to securing your devices, it’s important to make sure your network is airtight.
 A firewall will both monitor and filter your network traffic.
 This enables you to permit or block data based on security rules.